 Clinical Director, Regional Trainer

 Lisa is originally from New York state and has brought a wealth of experience and education to her work in the Midwest.
 She is passionate about early intervention for mental health and substance use and has created evidence-based programs to help people of all ages experiencing challenges in their lives from substance use.
 Lisa is married with two teenage children.
 She enjoys nature, running and interior design.
 Contact Lisa at [email protected]

-Resident Therapist /
+Marriage Therapist /

-Get S-M-A-R-T Facilitator
+Get S-M-A-R-T® Facilitator

-S-M-A-R-T Instructor.
-Her smile brightens any room, and her calming presence feels reassuring to our students.
+Kristina is a Licensed Marriage and Family Therapist, Associate.
+She received a Bachelor of Science in Psychology from Purdue University.
+She joined CCH as a Clinical Intern and graduated with her Master’s in Marriage and Family Therapy degree in 2018.
 Kristina works from a solution-focused perspective and has a niche with young adults.
 She is a resourceful woman both professionally and personally where she balances family, career and school.
 She enjoys spending time outdoors hiking, biking, skiing and paddle boarding.
-Contact Kristina at Kristina@callacch.com

 Kendra received her Bachelor of Science in Health and Wellness from Purdue in 2019.
 She is also working towards her doula certification.
 She enjoys organizing and helping others.
 In her free time Kendra enjoys cooking, walking her dogs, and performing with the Deno Dance Company.
 Contact Kendra at [email protected]